Driving and rest times for bus drivers

 Careful route planning helps to avoid unnecessary time pressure and to allow sufficient time for breaks.
 Technical aids such as cell phone apps, especially for driving and rest times, can help with this.

-Use the rest breaks to relax, stretch and eat something.
+Use the breaks to relax, stretch and eat something.
 A short recovery period can work wonders and increase concentration.
 A little exercise can combat tiredness or exhaustion and stimulate circulation.

 Sleep hygiene: